techidaily/site-some-approaches/source/_posts/bifacial-vs-monofacial-solar-panels-which-is-right-for-your-energy-needs.md

  Regular "monofacial" solar panels have an opaque back, and are designed to absorb and convert sunlight from one direction.
 As the name suggests, "bifacial" panels can absorb sunlight from both sides.
 They can do this because the panels have a clear back, letting the solar sells receive light from both sides of the panel.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/h5uImbOWmTg?si=z4kP-R0QbXbBAJTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ##  How Much More Power Do They Make?

  As with all solar installations, the exact amount of power you get depends on where you are in the world, and the geometry of your installation relative to the sun.
 In general, bifacial panels can make up to 30% more power than monofacial panels, all things being equal.
 At least, that's the figure you'll see from manufacturers, but it's very much an "up to" claim and depends on everything being optimal.